tsunami416604/azure-docs.hu-hu/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

     SELECT * from tmp_results

-A Jupyter kiszolgálóval az adatok ábrázolása a kód itt látható.
+Íme a kódot, a Jupyter-kiszolgáló használata az adatok ábrázolásához.

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local